 Marked by orange diamonds (not just orange blazes), these are trails where snowmobiling is permitted.

-While there are only short trails actually located within Greenwood Furnace State Park, these trails do provide access to over 200 miles of recreation in the Rothrock State Forest.
+While there are only short trails located within Greenwood Furnace State Park, these trails do provide access to over 200 miles of recreation in the Rothrock State Forest.

 Where to Stay